-- 1. The Office of Rail and Road (ORR) is the combined economic and health and safety regulator for Great Britain's rail network1 and the economic monitor for England's strategic road network. - We regulate railway operators because operating railway assets and providing passenger and freight services are activities of national importance and must be safeguarded in the public interest.
+- The Office of Rail and Road (ORR) is the combined economic and health and safety regulator for Great Britain's rail network and the regulatory body for railway services in Northern Ireland1.
+The ORR is also the economic monitor for England's strategic road network. - 2.
+We regulate railway operators because operating railway assets and providing passenger and freight services are activities of national importance and must be safeguarded in the public interest.